Join us on one (or more!) of our eight exciting new itineraries for 2020.

 Boundless Journeys' trips are designed for energetic and flexible individuals who like to be active and have a spirit of adventure and a positive attitude.
 Western Fjords Adventure is rated 3, moderate, on a scale of 1-5 (with 5 being the most strenuous).
 The hikes on this trip are day hikes with minimal vehicle support.
 The hikes will be easy to moderate with some longer options, averaging 3-5 hours per day and 3-6 miles.
 Elevation gains vary from approximately 300 ft. - 2300 ft. with shorter options on our more challenging days.The sea kayaking excursion is suitable for beginners and no experience is necessary.
 We may cover 5-8 miles in 4-6 hours, depending on weather and water conditions.

-A glacier walk is planned for Day 8, weather permitting.
+A glacier walk is planned for Day 3, weather permitting.
 All necessary equipment is provided, including crampons and ice axes.
 The guides we hike with are experienced mountaineers with a great deal of knowledge about glaciers and safety procedures.
 After being fitted with gear and a safety briefing, we head onto the ice itself for a unique perspective on the importance and beauty of glaciers.
+If conditions are better for snowshoeing, we will trade in our crampons for snowshoes.
+If it is unsafe to be on the ice, your guide(s) will offer a hike instead.

 We have a large fleet of kayaks, both double and singles.
 All kayaks are expedition rigged with rudders and low backrests (in order to not get in the way of the sprayskirts).
 Our guides are usually able to find the best kayak fit for the person.
 We provide neoprene booties, a sleeveless long john wetsuit, a paddle jacket with a hood, a PFD, a sprayskirt and also a waterproof box for cameras or cellphones as well as a dry bag.
 No prior experience is needed.